shangzixie/my_knowledge_dictionary/9_Database/Greenplum/data_replica.md

 # greenplum data replica

+Greenplum supports configuring a standby master at the time of initial cluster setup or added later.
+This standby master is kept up-to-date with the primary master through continuous WAL (Write-Ahead Logging) replication.

 ## How Mirror Segments Copy Data

-how to set could use configuration file `postgresql.conf` to set
+how to set sync or async replication could use configuration file `postgresql.conf` to set

 ### WAL Replication